Dieau/Fdf/README.md

 Rendering :

-Your program has to represent the model in isometric projection.
+The program has to represent the model in isometric projection.
 The coordinates of the landscape are stored in a .fdf file passed as a parameter to your program.

 Each number represents a point in space: